yocto-8/yocto-8/README.md

 The main implementation goals are:
 - To reach good PICO-8 compatibility
-- To be as fast as possible, and to minimize the RAM footprint as much as reasonably possible
+- To be as fast as possible and to reduce the dynamic memory footprint as much as possible
-- To be generally portable to platforms with a high quality C++20 toolchain
+- To be generally portable to platforms with a high quality C++20 toolchain (it's _not great_ yet, but the plumbing is there for porting)

 The current plan is not to be a PICO-8 devkit, that is, it will not provide any editor tools.